wangsyTHU/wangsyTHU.github.io/_pages/projects.md

 4. National Key Research and Development Program 4.3 “**Key Techniques of Adaptive Grid Integration and Active Synchronization for Extremely High Distributed Photovoltaic Power Penetration Generation**.”
 (2022-present, main graduate participants)
 - Conducted research to characterize the interdependent capability of clusters for active support in the operational safety domain
 - Optimally allocated active support capabilities of photovoltaic clusters within feasible ranges
-- Introduced an assessment method for the feasibility domain of active-reactive power regulation to facilitate the active synchronization of clusters.
-Development of the software platform is ongoing
+- Introduced an assessment method for the feasibility domain of active-reactive power regulation to facilitate the active synchronization of clusters
+- Development of the software platform is ongoing